dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 ## Change Log Addition (2025-10-19 ?
 Global Hotkey for Toggle Sync Text)
 - **User Request**: Add global hotkey support for toggling the "Sync Text" feature without needing to click the toggle button in MainWindow.
-- **Solution**: Implemented system-wide hotkey registration using Win32 RegisterHotKey API with hotkey configuration in Settings â†’ Keyboard tab.
+- **Solution**: Implemented system-wide hotkey registration using Win32 RegisterHotKey API with hotkey configuration in Settings ¡æ Keyboard tab.

 ### Overview
 The global hotkey feature allows users to toggle text synchronization with external applications (e.g., Notepad) from anywhere using a configurable keyboard shortcut.
 This complements existing global hotkeys (Open Study, Send Study) and provides keyboard-first workflow for power users.